Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/parsers.md

 How your hook looks like and how you find these indexes is completely up to you.
 You may look for them using Regex patterns or any other parsing method.
 Though, as a word of warning, do not try to parse enclosing hooks with Regex alone. <a href="https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454" target="_blank">That road leads to madness</a>.

 To make your life easier, you can just use the `HookFinder` service that comes with this library.
 Its easy to use and safely finds both singletag and enclosing patterns in a string.
-You can see it in action [in the examples below]({{ "documentation/v3/parsers#example-1-emoji-parser-singletag" | relative_url }}).
+You can see it in action in the ["Emoji parser" example]({{ "documentation/v3/parsers#example-2-emoji-parser" | relative_url }}).

 ### findHookElements()